If you have any old mine

 carbide that

 is made of aluminum called the Lumi-Lamp.
-These aluminum lamps, unless
+These aluminum carbide lamps, unless

 unfired